Welcome to Alston Ridge Elementary Band Online!

 Welcome, and thanks for visiting the online home of the Alston Ridge Elementary Band in Cary, NC.

-Thank you, everyone, for an excellent first week of band!
+Thank you, everyone, for an excellent first few weeks of band!
 Now, we want to make sure to get into a regular practice routine--15 minutes per day, 5 days per week!

 Beginning Band Homework